yjyuwisely/MovieSense_NLP/README.md

 ## Usage
 1. <b>Sentiment Analysis:</b> Reviews are categorised into 'positive' or 'negative' using the DistilBERT model (`distilbert-base-uncased-finetuned-sst-2-english`) and represented with emojis.<br>
 2. <b>Text Generation:</b> Enter a prompt (e.g., "Write a positive review about [Movie Name]") to generate a contextually relevant movie review.
-The model currently uses a pre-trained GPT-2 model for generating the text based on the provided prompt.
+The RAG model retrieves relevant information from a database of existing movie reviews to ensure that the generated text is contextually accurate and aligned with the desired sentiment.
 3. <b>Summarization:</b> Input the desired text to receive a concise summary.<br>
-3. <b>Translation:</b> Translate reviews into French.<br>
+4. <b>Translation:</b> Translate reviews into French.<br>
 <br>

 ## Future Scope